 HaCKS workshops aim to present current research in sociolinguistic topics, from established lecturers and postgraduate or early-career researchers alike.
 These events are held at the Universities of Sheffield, York, and Leeds.

-Talks will be given by speakers from a diverse range of backgrounds including sociolinguistics, dialectology, forensic linguistics, historical linguistics, and philology.
-We very much encourage discussion, interdisciplinarity, and interfaces between linguistic sub-fields!
+We very much encourage interfaces between linguistic sub-fields, and workshops this year consisted of talks given by speakers from a diverse range of backgrounds including sociolinguistics, dialectology, forensic linguistics, historical linguistics, and philology.

-We are able to offer a limited number of travel contributions of up to £15 for our workshops, so please contact us ahead of the event if you would like to be reimbursed and remember to save your receipts!
+We are able to offer a limited number of travel contributions of up to £15 for our workshops, so please contact us ahead of future events if you would like to be reimbursed, and remember to save your receipts!
 We may be able to offer larger travel contributions in some instances, so please get in contact to see if we can arrange this!

 HaCKS workshop – University of York (28th February 2019)